304 North Cardinal St.

 BloomStruck® Hydrangea is an Endless Summer® bigleaf hydrangea cultivar.

 It is very easy to plant Bloomstruck Hydrangeas.
 They grow best when they are in partial shade, but they will grow while in full sun where the sun is not overly harsh and the plant is well-watered.
 In very warm climates, it is best to plant Bloomstruck Hydrangeas in partial shade rather than in full sun because the flowers can become dry or scorched if they are in direct mid-day or afternoon sunlight for too long.

 When you plant a Bloomstruck Hydrangea, dig a hole that is about twice as wide as the planter but no deeper than the soil inside the pot.
 Remove the plant’s pot and place your hydrangea into the hole.
 Make sure that you plant your Bloomstruck Hydrangea in soil that drains well and is fertile so your plant has enough nutrients to grow.

-After you cover the root ball in soil, water the area around the Bloomstruck Hydrangea until the soil is moist, but not wet.
+After you cover the root ball in the soil, water the area around the Bloomstruck Hydrangea until the soil is moist, but not wet.
 If you do not want to water your hydrangea frequently, or do not want to check the soil often, add mulch to the top of the soil.
 The mulch will help preserve the moisture in the soil so you can water your Bloomstruck Hydrangea less frequently.